phantasie-schmiede/psb-foundation/README.md

 - generates the TCA for your domain models by reading its PHPDoc-annotations
 - configures and registers modules and plugins based on PHPDoc-annotations in your controllers
 - registers custom page types
-- auto-registers existing FlexForms, TypoScript and icons
+- auto-registers existing FlexForms, TypoScript, TSConfig and icons
 - provides convenient ways to access often used core-functionalities

 ### Why should you use it?